 No - students are not required to visit the Red Comet office.
 All questions can be answered via phone or email.

-No - students can do most of their work at home or at another location.
+No - students can do most of their work at home or at another location as long as they have access to a working computer and high bandwidth connection.

 The student can login from the school computer.
 When school is closed, the student can log in from a public library or a community center.
 Alternately, the student can also work from a friend / mentor’s home.
 All work will be saved on the Red Comet platform.
 The student can continue his/her work from different locations.